ecmwf-projects/cads-messages/contents/sis/2025-02-13-deprecated-dataset-sis-agroproductivity-indicators.md

 live: true
 ---

 This dataset has been deprecated.
-Access to the data will be closed in 3-months from today.
+Access to the data will be closed in 3-months.